Charles Osgood: Other works

-Personal life
+Personal life and death

-Osgood raised his family in Englewood, New Jersey.
-He and his wife, Jeanne Crafton, have five children.
+Osgood's first marriage to Theresa Audette ended in divorce after 16 years.
+He and his second wife, Jeanne Crafton, had five children, who were raised in Englewood, New Jersey.
 When they became empty nesters, Osgood and his wife moved to a 12-room duplex on West 57th Street at 7th Avenue in New York City.

-A road in Altoona, Pennsylvania, Osgood Drive, that's mostly used for the Logantown Centre, is named after Charles Osgood.
+Osgood died from complications of dementia at his home in Saddle River, New Jersey, on January 23, 2024, at age 91.
+CBS News Sunday Morning dedicated its full January 28, 2024, broadcast to celebrating Osgood's life and work.